 The Henry Frnka Weight Room

-Under the direction of strength and conditioning coach Rob Phillips, the facility has developed an intense and hard-working, yet enjoyable, atmosphere.
-Phillips and his staff closely monitor the implementation and progress of a proactive sport-specific program designed to improve flexibility, speed, power, agility and strength.
+Under the direction of strength and conditioning coach Russ Buller, the facility has developed an intense and hard-working, yet enjoyable, atmosphere.
+Buller and his staff closely monitor the implementation and progress of a proactive sport-specific program designed to improve flexibility, speed, power, agility and strength.

 The goals of the staff are to help each student-athlete reach his or her peak physical performance while maximizing injury prevention.
 All student-athletes receive personal training and instruction that specifically enhances athletic performance in their respective sport.
 The strength and conditioning facility is an integral part of Tulane's on-field success.